niklasramo/dragdoll/docs/docs/base-motion-sensor.md

 ## Protected Properties

-These protected properties are inherited by any class that extends this class and should be used to control the drag speed and direction.
+These properties are not meant to be exposed publicly, but they are available for any class that extends this class.
+They should be used to control the drag speed and direction.

 ### \_direction